 Your instance must be managed by Amazon EC2 Systems Manager (SSM).
 If you haven't set up SSM or need assistance, refer to my detailed blog article that provides a step-by-step guide on SSM installation and utilization for seamless instance management.

-If you've been following our journey, you'll recall our previous explorations into the AWS Session Manager and AWS Inspector Vulnerability Management.
-In our ongoing quest for comprehensive cloud security, we've peeled back layers to uncover the practical applications and benefits of these integral AWS services…
+Introduction If you’ve been following our journey, you’ll recall our previous explorations into the AWS Session Manager and AWS Inspector Vulnerability Management.
+In our ongoing quest for comprehensive cloud security, we’ve peeled back layers to uncover the practical applications and benefits of these integral AWS services.
+Today, our focus shifts

 1. Amazon Inspector Deep Inspection Enabled: